 Between 2009 and 2011, women comprised only 13% of people in jails but accounted for 67% of victims of staff-on-inmate sexual abuse.
 A 2011-2012 federal study found that 40% of transgender people in state and federal prisons reported a sexual assault within the previous year.
 In addition to this sexual abuse, violence is also waged on the bodies of incarcerated people in a myriad of other ways, from being shackled during childbirth to being overmedicated on psychiatric drugs without their consent.

-This series, “Incarceration as Gendered Violence,” will explore how prisons and jails function as sites of violence for women, girls, gender-nonconforming and queer folks, examining the ways police, prison and jail staff, and political decisionmakers enact that violence.
-The series will also lift up the organizers and thinkers who are bringing these issues to the fore and creating avenues for much-needed change.
+This series, “Incarceration as Gendered Violence,” will explore how prisons and jails function as sites of violence for women, girls, gender-nonconforming, and queer folks, examining the ways police, prison, and jail staff, and political decision-makers enact that violence.
+The series will also highlight the organizers and thinkers bringing these issues to the fore and creating avenues for much-needed change.